canonical/ubuntu-server-documentation/contributing/index.rst

 There are some prerequisites to contributing to Ubuntu Server documentation.

 - **Code of Conduct**
-  You need to read, and agree to, the Ubuntu `Code of Conduct`_.
+  You will need to read and agree to the Ubuntu `Code of Conduct`_.
 By participating, you implicitly agree to abide by the Code of Conduct.

 - **GitHub account**